deepanman/pulp-fiction/scrum/challenges.md

 ## 1st challenge - Software quality

-- One thing and the most important thing, at the end of the sprint is to delivere the high quality/production ready.
+- One thing and the most important thing, at the end of the sprint is to deliver the high quality/production ready.
-- Many times I had seen this is missed and later the issues comes & bites us back.
+- Most of the times this is missed and later the issues comes & bites us back.

 ## 2nd challenge - Commitment

-- With my experience this seems to be a challenge when choosing between these priorites
+- With my experience there is a constant challenge when choosing between these priorites
   - Features
   - Schedule
   - Quality
-- Which reminds me the areas that influence the Project Success - From Code Complete course in construx
+- Which reminds the areas that influence the Project Success - From Code Complete course in construx
   - First is all about the requirement gathering
   - Second reason project planning
   - Third reason - code quality